interrupt-software/vault-transit/README.md

 # Encryption with external data keys

-The Transit Secrets Engine provides the ability to generate a high-entropy data key to support encryption locally.
-The premise is to support encryption services without routing the payload to Vault.
-The generation of the high-entropy key relies on an existing encryption endpoint that supports a named key.
+The Transit Secrets Engine provides the ability to generate a high-entropy data key to support cryptographic operations locally.
+The premise is to support crypto services without routing the payload to Vault.
+The generation of the high-entropy key relies on an existing Transit endpoint that supports a named key.

 Contents
 ========